 - Your header.
-A website designer can integrate your brand colors and design elements to make a professional, eye-catching header that will (subconsciously) encourage people to keep reading your home page.
+The brand colors, design elements and an eye-catching header will (subconsciously) encourage people to keep reading your home page.

 - Your headshot.
 Whether it’s included in the header or used in a sidebar, visitors are more at ease seeing a person’s face and knowing that you’re a real person.
 A professional headshot adds a personal touch to the site.
 Your visitors will see you as approachable and know that they can actually reach you if they call, instead of being put into a vicious voicemail cycle.